Deal to avert U.S. default, raise debt limit faces test in Senate

 "Every single Senate Democrat will have to put their name to the gigantic dollar amount of debt they’re prepared to pile on the American people," McConnell said in a speech on Wednesday.

+Schumer then intends to pass the debt-limit implementing bill before next Wednesday.

-(Reporting by Richard Cowan, David Morgan and Susan Cornwell; Editing by Scott Malone and Peter Cooney)
+(Reporting by Richard Cowan, David Morgan and Susan Cornwell; Editing by Scott Malone, Peter Cooney and Andrea Ricci)

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))